History Files

 Ariovistus is a leader of the Suevi and other allied Germanic peoples in the second quarter of the first century BC, and at least up to 58 BC.
 Displaying the interconnected nature of Germanics and Celts at this time, he is a fluent speaker of Gaulish, and one of his two wives is the daughter of Vocion of the Norican kingdom.

-Ariovistus seizes one-third of the Aeduii territory in the Alsace region, settling about 120,000 Germans there.
+Ariovistus seizes one-third of the Aeduii territory in the Alsace region, settling about a hundred and twenty thousand Germanic people there.
 However, with the Sequani now at his back, between him and Germania, he decides to clear them out of their Doubs valley homeland.
-More German settlers are introduced there, and a further third of Gaulish territory is demanded for his allies, the Harudes.
+More Germanic settlers are introduced there, and a further third of Gaulish territory is demanded for his allies, the Harudes.

 58 - 52 BC